 Men are generally taller, heavier, stronger, and physically more reliable than women.
 Furthermore, men possess a psychological disposition shaped by millions of years of human evolution through natural selection.
 This includes tendencies to take initiative, subdue, conquer, exert control, and protect loved ones.
 As a result, men naturally adopt the masculine role in tango, as they do in life.
 The following are some of the functions associated with the male role in tango.

-4. Leading her to dance to the music.
-A man's musicality is the most crucial element in leading.
+4. Interpreting the Music A man's musicality is the most crucial element in leading.
 He must dance the music, not merely the steps.
 His role is to stir her emotions and help her resonate with the music.
 He should avoid focusing solely on the steps at the expense of the music or prioritizing his own timing over hers.
-Instead, he should focus on timing her movements, even if it occasionally means he is slightly offbeat himself.
+Instead, he should focus on timing her movements, even this for a beginner may occasionally mean that he is slightly offbeat himself.
 This is because he dances for her.
 His ultimate goal is to ensure she fully enjoys both the music and the dance.

-5. Shining her.
-A gentleman ensures that the woman shines in his company.
+5. Making Her Shine A gentleman ensures that the woman shines in his company.
 He leads her in a way that fully highlights her feminine beauty (see Revealing Her Beauty in Tango).
 He makes her, not himself, the center of attention.
 He refrains from showcasing his skills for self-glorification and leaving her overshadowed (see Partner-Centered Leading vs. Self-Centered Leadingd).

 In contrast, women typically lack the physical build and strength of men, characterized by a smaller stature, lighter weight, and softer, more flexible features often associated with beauty and delicacy.
 Women's psychology also differs from men's due to their reproductive and nurturing nature, fostering desires for beauty (to attract a mate), affection, protection, and security—traits shaped by millions of years of natural selection also.
 As a result, women naturally assume the feminine role in tango, as they do in life.
 The following are some of the functions associated with the female role in tango.

-1. Complete surrender.
-The woman must entrust herself to the man.
+1. Surrendering to the Man The woman must entrust herself to the man.
 She must let go of her ego, relax her body, be obedient, and move in harmony with him.
 Through her surrender, she dispels his misgiving and grants him permission to be her leader.
 Just as the birth of a child transforms young parents into adults, she makes him a man by being a woman (see Tango and Trust).

-7. Being a woman.
-The woman must dance as a woman, not as an impassive robot.
+7. Embodying Her Femininity The woman must dance as a woman, not as an impassive robot.
 She must dance with passion and emotion.
 She should make the man feel comfortable holding her in his arms and enjoy her presence.
 She must willingly display her softness, gentleness, affection, and allure.
 She understands that her femininity and charm are the reasons he enjoys dancing with her rather than with a man.
 By embracing her role as a woman, she can bring out the best in a man and, in turn, be richly rewarded.

-In conclusion, gender roles play a vital role in tango and should not be dismissed.
+Gender roles are vital in tango and should not be dismissed.
 The distinctions between masculine and feminine roles reflect the biological, psychological, and emotional differences between the sexes.
 This duality enhances the beauty, charm, richness, and depth of tango.
-Attempts to neutralize or reverse these roles, although professedly politically correct, violate human nature and undermine the essence and value of tango.
-To keep tango alive, we must embrace and teach gender roles that are embedded in the nature of this dance (see The Gender Expression in Tango).
+Attempts to neutralize or reverse these roles, although professedly politically correct, violate human nature and undermine the very essence of tango.
+To keep tango alive, we must embrace and teach gender roles that are embedded in the nature of this dance and give tango its timeless power (see Gender Expression in Tango).

 Subscribe to: